SherG/perpetual-elm/exampleSite/content/blog/cad-financing.md

 Banks may charge higher fees for CAD services and may lack the export-import expertise held by veteran factoring companies.
 Spearfish can facilitate your CAD deal, assist you in determining the right type of export-import solution and match you with the right provider -- free of charge.

-To learn more about CAD financing, book a <a href="https://calendly.com/spearfish/consultation?month=2020-06" target="blank">free phone consulation</a> with us.
+To learn more about CAD financing, book a <a href="https://calendly.com/spearfish/consultation?month=2020-06" target="blank">phone consulation</a> with us.

 <div class="call">
   <div class="call-box-top">